rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 group of robots.
 A common pattern found in the robotics developer community is to arrive at a list of base parameters that are required for the application to run.
 When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override the base parameters to satisfy various requirements.

-The *rapyuta.io* platform provides a mechanism that allow a developer to set, review, update and override configuration for any connected robot.
+The *rapyuta.io* platform provides a mechanism that allows a developer to set, review, update and override configuration for any connected robot.
 Configuration parameters in the ***rapyuta.io*** platform are represented by a *tree-like* hierarchical structure called  ***configuration hierarchy***.